Littleton High School

 Today the school consists of 64 classrooms, a 5,328 square foot library, a large kitchen, a gym seating 1,600 people, a 732-seat theater and administrative offices.

 Newsweek Magazine has rated Heritage as one of the top high schools in the United States.
-In addition, Heritage High School has earned the State of Colorado's John Irwin Schools of Excellence Award because of its "Excellent" rating on the Colorado School Report Card.
+In addition, Heritage High School has earned the State of Colorado's John Irwin Schools of Excellence Award six times because of its "Excellent" rating on the Colorado School Report Card.